 Looking for something more dynamic than long-term investing?
 You can always opt to trade shares instead.
 When you trade shares in a stock like Netflix, you’re typically buying and selling shares in a short timeframe, sometimes on the same day (this is known as day trading).
 Read on to see which online brokers offer the best platforms and most affordable fees for those interested in high-volume trading.

-How to buy Netflix stock in 7 simple steps
+How to buy Netflix shares in 7 simple steps

 Want to increase your chance of success when buying Netflix shares?
 Take some time to research how the company operates and how the stock historically behaves before taking the plunge.